Practical Work Overview: Definition, Key Components, Effectiveness

 Definitions of Practical Activity

-Millar described a practical activity as 'Any science teaching and learning activity which at some point involves the students, working individually or in small groups, in observing or manipulating objects to build up understanding.'
+Millar described a practical activity as 'Any science teaching and learning activity that, at some point, involves the students, working individually or in small groups, in observing or manipulating objects to build up understanding.'
 (Millar, 2009).
-It's described within the National Strategies as: 'Any activity that allows pupils to have direct, often hands-on, connection with the phenomena these are studying.'
+It's described within the National Strategies as: 'Any activity that allows pupils to have direct, often hands-on, connection with the phenomena they are studying.'
 (The National Strategies, 2008).

 In fact, the next quotation from SCORE underpins what many believe about the value of practical work in science: 'Science without practical work is like swimming without water.'
 (SCORE, 2008).